Prof Tan Swee Liang

 Keeping ourselves ahead

-Emphasising the importance of innovating to raise productivity and efficiency levels, Professor Tan explains that developing economies tend to record higher economic growth rates of about eight to ten per cent.
+Emphasising the importance of innovating to raise productivity and efficiency levels, Tan explains that developing economies tend to record higher economic growth rates of about eight to ten per cent.
 “But as they mature, their growth rate naturally slows to about two to three per cent – even then, this is not to be taken for granted.”

 For maturing economies such as Singapore, the efficiency factor becomes a critical source of growth; hence policies to facilitate efficient funding of scarce capital by encouraging traditional and innovative lenders to co-evolve (as opposed to zero-sum competition) is, in her opinion, critical for Singapore to achieve a two to three per cent inclusive and dynamic growth over the next decade.

-Professor Tan is optimistic due to the power of collaborative innovation – if organizations and sectors pool their strengths, they can turn challenges into opportunities for SMEs, incumbent lenders and fintech platforms.
+Tan is optimistic due to the power of collaborative innovation – if organizations and sectors pool their strengths, they can turn challenges into opportunities for SMEs, incumbent lenders and fintech platforms.